Director of General Education

 Clarkson College offers a variety of humanities courses to broaden each student’s perspective of self and others.
 These courses emphasize that human knowledge, particularly in the areas of health and medicine, is constantly changing; only those who understand origins, context, causality, and trends will be prepared to innovate in the future.
 These courses are designed for all students, regardless of previous knowledge and experience.

-• HU 210 American Social Movements
+• HUM 210 American Social Movements

-• HU 215 Academic Travel Abroad Humanities
+• HUM 215 Academic Travel Abroad Humanities

-• HU 220 World Religions
+• HUM 220 World Religions

 Ethics, Empathy, and Advocacy